-This small garden will include a rich mix of berries, rhubarb, veggies and herbs, plus some edible flowers and some low maintenance perennial veggies you might not have seen before.
-Planting a garden in autumn means it won't look like much until spring, so please be patient while it grows!
+This small garden includes a rich mix of berries, rhubarb, veggies and herbs, plus some edible flowers and some low maintenance perennial veggies you might not have seen before.
+Find the garden adjacent to the Alban Arena and close to the Council Offices in the Civic Centre (off St Peter's Street).

 INCREDIBLE EDIBLE RUSSELL AVENUE

-The second garden is not open yet but will launch early in 2018.
+The second garden is not open yet but we hope it will launch sometime in 2018.
 This plot is larger than the Civic Centre garden and will give us more space to include raised vegetable beds, a wildlife area and a flower border for pollinators.
 Much of it is shaded by trees, giving us the opportunity to create an edible forest garden which will include wild and shade-tolerant veggies and many perennial edibles.

 Some local businesses have very kindly given us money or goods to help us get started on the gardens; HUGE thanks go to the following, and we ask you to support them as they've supported us!